onetonfoot/ExprManipulation/README.md

 #(x = :x, n = 1)
 ```

 `Slurp` allows you to capture a variable number of arguments.
-It can be used anywhere in the expression but
-only a single `Slurp` per an `MExpr`.
+It can be used anywhere in the expressions args but only a single `Slurp` per an `MExpr`.

 ```julia
 m_expr = MExpr(:tuple, Capture(:first_number), Slurp(:args), Capture(:last_number))